Pinkwolf12321/lovelace-language/README.md

 # Lovelace
 Lovelace is a minimal-but-real scripting language runtime and editor written in Python.
-It supports variable assignments, memory arrays, loops, functions, and simple I/O.
+It supports variable assignments, memory arrays, loops, functions, and simple I/O. It is a High-Level Assembly language.

 This project provides:
 - Runtime: Execute .lovelace scripts (runtime.py)